 Imagination is perhaps the best tool that the human mind uses for understanding things.
 The same is true in knowing your customer.
 You have a specified product that meets the specific needs of a specified person.
-Then why worry about the whole population of earth.
-Be honest to concentrate upon the segment who really can be happy with your products.
+Then why worry about the whole population of the earth?
+Be honest to concentrate on the segment who really can be happy with your products.
 Try to know them and know the best possible way.

 You need to know about the customer segment.
 Who are they?
-Where they belong?, How they find your product?
-How you deliver the product to them?
-These are the questions that will shape up the portrait of your first customer.
+Where do they belong?, How did they find your product?
+How do you deliver the product to them?
+These are the questions that will shape the portrait of your first customer.
 Now put your offer before them using all the available tools, including digital marketing.
-Get ready to serve your first customer as he is already on the way to find your product.
+Get ready to serve your first customer as he is already on the way to finding your product.